juancarlospaco/bgelauncher/README.md

 - Encrypted compressed ZIP support for your BLEND files.
 - Option to embed your game as interactive desktop wallpaper.
 - Python 3 + Qt 5, single-file, easy use, compilable with Nuitka, GPLv3+ and LGPLv3+ Licences.
+- Pretty Colors for Logs and Standard Output and Log File on Temporary Folder.
+- Set its own Process name and show up on Process lists.
 - 2 UX modes, Simple *(ala Elementary)* or Full *(ala KDE)*